© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bryndu Coke Ovens is a scheduled monument protected by Cadw under reference GM493.
 View the official record →

-Bryndu Coke Ovens is a post-medieval industrial monument located in Wales, comprising a coke-producing facility that served the region's iron and steel industries during the nineteenth and early twentieth centuries.
+Bryndu Coke Ovens is a post-medieval industrial monument located in Wales, designated as a Scheduled Ancient Monument under the reference GM493.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM493.

 Bryndu Coke Ovens dates from the post medieval/modern period, and is classified as a coke oven.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bryndu Coke Ovens is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM493.